initialcommit-com/git-dummy/README.md

 ## Use cases
 - Programatically generate Git repos for functional testing of Git tools
 - Mimic scenarios in real Git repos to practice on without touching real data
-- Generate Git demos to teach or learn from
+- Generate Git demo repos to teach or learn from

 ## Features
 - Run a one-liner git-dummy command in the terminal to generate a dummy Git repo based on your parameters